gnikhil27/Lakshya2021AndroidWorkshop/ui.md

 #### Constraint Layout
 - It will decide where our component should be with respect to top, left, right or bottom

+#### Linear Layout
+- This layout is second most commonly used layout
+- In this layout components uses 100% width of screen.
+- They are stacked from top to bottom or left to right according to the orientation given.